hun-ah/basic-calculator/README.md

 ## How It's Made:

 Disclaimer: I did reference a few calculator tutorials on youtube/google to create this calculator app.
-I tried to get as far as I could with the JavaScript before referencing any videos.
+I did not copy the tutorials step by step nor did I copy/paste any code.
+I tried to get as far as I could with the JavaScript on my own before referencing any videos.
+The tutorials were a way for me to have some extra guidance when I was stuck.

 To begin, I created the HTML which consists of the calculator and all of its pieces (display and buttons).
 After finishing with the HTML, I started to style it with CSS.
 I wanted my calculator to have a Matrix-esque look to it, so I opted for black and grey as my main colours with a pop of neon green for